Energy partitioning in electrostatic discharge with variable series load resistor: Introduction

-In this paper, we extend our analysis to a wider range of victim load resistances to open the applicability of our model to more diverse components found in real-world systems.
-We use a range of victim load resistances spanning five orders of magnitude, from 0.1 to 10,000~\Ohm.
-This broad parameter space allows for a detailed study of how energy transfer to a victim resistance scales with its impedance.
-Since the victim load is in series with the spark gap, it is expected that in the limit of large victim load resistance, the majority of the stored energy will be delivered to the victim load.
-While we found that this is indeed the case, we also found that the nonlinearity of the spark resistance with respect to the current results in a coupling of the spark resistance to the victim load.
-As in our previous work, we adapt the classical Rompe-Weizel \cite{Rompe1944} spark resistance model, showing that we can accurately predict this energy transfer across different physical regimes.
+Given that the victim load is in series with the spark gap, we expected that, for large victim load resistances, most of the stored energy would be delivered to the victim load.
+While we found that this is indeed the case, we also found that the nonlinearity of the spark resistance with respect to the current leads to a coupling of the spark resistance to the victim load.
+As in our previous work, we adapt the classical Rompe-Weizel spark resistance model~\cite{Rompe1944}, showing that we can accurately predict this energy transfer across different physical regimes.
 We note that while we focus on the partitioning of the initial stored energy to the spark and victim loads, we will show that the time scale of that energy delivery also varies with the size of the victim load.
-We anticipate that our results will find broad applicability to safety scenarios, but the details of what leads to sensitivity of a device or system to the current pulse that results from an ESD are beyond the scope of this paper.
-For example, it has been shown that for energetic materials, their sensitivity to ESD damage varies on number of parameters, including chemical composition, mechanical properties, temperature, and moisture content \cite{Talawar2006}.
+We anticipate that these results will find broad applicability to safety scenarios.
+We also note that the details of how a device or system is sensitive to the ESD current pulse must be incorporated into a full safety assessment.
+For example, it has been shown that for energetic materials, their sensitivity to ESD damage varies with a number of parameters, including chemical composition, mechanical properties, temperature, and moisture content~\cite{Talawar2006}.

 While the risk surrounding energetic materials is the application driving our work, the framework we present here should have broader applicability.
 For example, a series resistive load may be added to a circuit to reduce energy delivered to either the spark (of interest for ignition/combustion) or to another sensitive component in series with the spark.
 While the inductances and capacitances relevant to ESD events around electronic components are much smaller than those studied here, we anticipate that the framework we present here, which accounts for the nonlinear spark resistance, will also find application in that area.